Public Interest Law Society (PILS) in Action

-From our lunchtime events to our Thanksgiving Dinner to our annual auction, the Public Interest Law Society is busy throughout the year promoting equal access to justice for all and raising funds for summer public interest fellowships.
+From our lunchtime events to our Thanksgiving Dinner to our annual Auction, the Public Interest Law Society is busy throughout the year promoting equal access to justice for all and raising funds for summer public interest fellowships.

 Students, are you on board with these goals?
 Fill out the form and get involved.

-The Marquette Law School Public Interest Law Society (PILS) is a non-partisan, student-run organization committed to fostering opportunity for students who intend to dedicate themselves to providing assistance to those traditionally underrepresentd in the legal system.
+The Marquette Law School Public Interest Law Society (PILS) is a non-partisan, student-run organization committed to fostering opportunity for students who intend to dedicate themselves to providing assistance to those traditionally underrepresented in the legal system.

 PILS channels the energy of Marquette law students who give, serve, and work in the public interest by: